Le Moule: History

-Beginning 1635 with the arrival of the French and during the 17th century, the village was called Portland.
-The principal part of the city was located on the actual site of Autre Bord, towards the east.
-During the 18th century, the city became the stronghold for colonial aristocracy and the center moved to the left bank of river Audoin.
-This was thanks to the development of sugar cane and for a better placement of the port on the Atlantic Ocean.
-A lot of important construction took place to protect and improve the city, one of which was a breakwater ("mole" in French) that gave the city its new name, Le Moule, that became Guadeloupe's main commercial port.
-On September 20, 1828, Le Moule received rights to export its commodities to the metropolitan France without going through Pointe à Pitre.
-Thus having direct contact with French territory, it became a target for the British fleet during the Napoleon war at the beginning of the 19th century.
-The heroic battle of 1809 remains a historic date for Guadeloupe.
+From 1635, with the arrival of the French, and through the 17th century, the village was called Portland.
+The main part of the settlement stood on the present site of Autre Bord, to the east.
+During the 18th century the town became a stronghold of the colonial aristocracy and its centre moved to the left bank of the river Audoin, following the development of sugar cane and the search for a better position for the port on the Atlantic.
+Substantial construction work was carried out to protect and improve the town, including a breakwater (môle in French) that gave the town its new name, Le Moule.
+It became Guadeloupe's main commercial port.

-In practice, all sugar cane, sugar and rum produced in Grande Terre were shipped from Le Moule's port.
-Consequently, the city enjoyed a flourishing commerce that was further supplemented by shipments of coffee, cotton, fertilizer, coal, building material and spare parts.
+Because of its direct trade links with France, the town was a target for the British fleet during the Napoleonic Wars at the beginning of the 19th century; a battle fought there in 1809 is remembered in Guadeloupe.
+On 20 September 1828, Le Moule was granted the right to export its goods to metropolitan France without passing through Pointe-à-Pitre.

-During the first half of the 19th century with its numerous refineries and plantations (at first about 30, then about 100), the planters lived a self-sufficient lifestyle farming sugar cane, coffee, cotton, cocoa, spices and other essential food products, thus dominating Guadeloupean economics during the 1850s.
-After that, they experienced many financial collapses because of failed crops, abolition of slavery, the production of better sugar in Europe and the very strict "colonial pact".
-Shared farming has become necessary as well as industrial modernization, and steam machines replaced traditional windmills.
-The sugar crises forced a new decision.
-In 1901, only four refineries survived: Duchassaing, Zévallos, Marly and Gardel.
-Le Moule's port lost its place of dominance to Pointe à Pitre, the center of commerce shifted and the city fell into solitude.
+In practice, all sugar cane, sugar and rum produced in Grande-Terre were shipped from Le Moule's port.
+The town's trade was further supplemented by shipments of coffee, cotton, fertilizer, coal, building material and spare parts.

-The devastating cyclone of 1928 was the sounding force and the point of return for the community.
-The city not only rose from its ruins thanks to Mayor Charles Romana, but it also constructed new buildings: the townhouse, schools, churches, roads and parks.
+During the first half of the 19th century, with its numerous refineries and plantations (at first about 30, then about 100), the planters farmed sugar cane, coffee, cotton, cocoa, spices and other food crops, and dominated the Guadeloupean economy during the 1850s.
+They subsequently suffered repeated financial collapses because of failed crops, the abolition of slavery, competition from European sugar production and the restrictive "colonial pact".
+Share farming and industrial modernisation followed, and steam engines replaced traditional windmills.
+By 1901, only four refineries survived: Duchassaing, Zévallos, Marly and Gardel.
+Le Moule's port lost its dominant position to Pointe-à-Pitre and the centre of commerce shifted away from the town.

-In 2002, Gabrielle Louis-Carabin became the mayor of Le Moule, and is also a member of the general council of Guadeloupe.
+The town was severely damaged by the cyclone of 1928.
+It was rebuilt under Mayor Charles Romana, with new schools, churches, roads and parks.

-Le Moule's history, the richest on the island, enabled it to maintain many remains and relics, and to develop centers of interest around them.
+Gabrielle Louis-Carabin became mayor of Le Moule in 2002.

 Geography

-Le Moule is on Grand-Terre Island.
-The island is a limestone plateau.
-The city extends along the north shore of the Atlantic coast, 51 km northeast of Pointe-a-Pitre.
-The settlements in the commune of Le Moule include Boisvin, Conchou, Gardel, Guenette, Laureal, Lemercier, Mahaudiere, Palais-Sainte-Marguerite, Portland, La Rosette, Saint-Marguerite and Zevallos.
+Le Moule is on Grande-Terre, a limestone plateau.
+The town extends along the Atlantic coast, 51 km northeast of Pointe-à-Pitre.
+The settlements in the commune of Le Moule include Boisvin, Conchou, Gardel, Guenette, Laureal, Lemercier, Mahaudiere, Palais-Sainte-Marguerite, Portland, La Rosette, Sainte-Marguerite and Zevallos.